robust-npis/covid-19-npis/README.md

 # covid-19-dataset
 Daily data on active nonpharmaceutical interventions against COVID-19 in 41 countries.
+We also include three response variables: total confirmed case count, current known active case count, and total attributed death count.

 These data have been manually checked, but please exercise your own validation before acting on it.